Mendocino, California: In popular culture

 While scenes for Murder, She Wrote were being filmed in Mendocino, residents say that it was common to see Angela Lansbury, who played Jessica Fletcher, stop to speak with a toddler, or for Tom Bosley to sign his autograph on a Glad Bag box presented by a shopper stepping out of the local grocery store.
-Murder, She Wrote also brought in more money to the town due to increased tourism — by some estimates, around $2,000,000.
+Murder, She Wrote also brought in more money to the town due to increased tourism—by some estimates, around $2,000,000.
 The local high school band appeared in one of the episodes and received enough money from the appearance to go on a band trip.

-Mendocino is also the home of the Mendocino Film Festival which was first held in May 2006.
-Because the area is a haven for artists, the festival honors them with a special "artist category", in addition to the documentary, feature and short film categories.

 Cliffs of Mendocino, a musical arrangement composed by Alan Lee Silva that is designed for developing middle and high school bands, was also inspired by and named after the community.

 Sister city

 Mendocino is a sister city with Miasa, Japan, a relationship formed due to the friendship of Mendocino artist Bill Zacha and Japanese artist Tōshi Yoshida that was formalized in 1980.
 Every other year, Miasa students visit Mendocino middle school students.